 All Directors are expected to devote sufficient time and attention to carry out their responsibilities.
 In this regard, annual meetings timetable is circulated to the Board with details of the proposed scheduled date of meetings of the Board and Board Committees to enable the Directors to plan ahead.

-The Board Charter sets out a policy where Director shall notify the Chairman before accepting any new directorship and indicate the time to be spent on the new appointment.
+The Board Charter provides that all Directors should notify the Chairman before accepting any new directorship.

 Board Meetings